caylent-solutions/terraform-modules/README.md

 This repository supports several types of Terraform modules, each with a specific purpose and scope:

-1. **Primitive Modules**: Basic building blocks that manage a single resource type.
+1. **Primitive Modules**: Manages a single major resource type from a provider (e.g., S3, ECS, EC2).
 Resource blocks are permitted.
-Must be agnostic and use official providers where possible.
+Must be agnostic, use official providers, and follow the latest skeleton and repo policies.
+Primitive modules are the most complex and where most raw development occurs.
+They require the highest level of expertise and scrutiny, as mistakes here can introduce security or compliance risks.
-2. **Utility Modules**: Opinionated helpers that add functionality (e.g., naming/tagging).
-No resource blocks allowed.
+2. **Utility Modules**: Adds opinionated functionality (e.g., naming/tagging) or provides data-only structures (such as resource naming constraints for every AWS resource).
+No resource blocks.
 Must be agnostic and live in this monorepo.
-3. **Reference Modules**: Collections of primitives/utilities that provide a reference architecture or service.
-Must be agnostic and tested for integration.
+3. **Collection Modules**: A composition of primitive modules and/or other collection modules.
+Collection modules can only import other modules (OPA enforced) and cannot contain resource blocks.
+They provide an opinionated, specialized set of resources to support a use case (e.g., EKS cluster integrated with SumoLogic or Datadog).
+They do not provide a full reference architecture but are designed to be integrated with reference modules for more complex use cases.
+4. **Reference Modules**: Provides a fully baked, production-ready service that is secure, observable, follows best practices, and modern architecture patterns.
+Reference modules are less complex than primitives, and are intended as the main entry point for most consumers.
+They offer a high degree of confidence, as they are fully tested for security, policy, governance, linting, formatting, and functional testing.
+Most users will consume reference or collection modules, not primitives.
-4. **Client Wrapper Modules**: Client-specific wrappers that import reference modules and add custom logic.
+5. **Client Wrapper Modules**: Client-specific wrapper that imports reference modules and adds custom logic.
 Must live in the client’s repo and follow the same structure/testing standards.

 All modules must:
 - Use the latest skeleton